adeethyiashankar/Adeethyia-Shankar-EXE-Library/README.md

 Adeethyia Shankar's EXE Library is a program which is written in C++ using the Win32 API.

-Included are:
+Included in the download (https://onedrive.live.com/download?cid=8A02153F2FAC9D94&resid=8A02153F2FAC9D94%211050&authkey=AJlhwOQkPeJpkoo) are:

-Message Box Wizard, to create native Windows message boxes.
+Message Box Wizard (built into Adeethyia Shankar's EXE Library), to create native Windows message boxes.

 Caesar Cipher, to encrypt a message of any length to any letter shift and any spacing